ktaylor63/southeast/site/content/wildlife/fishes/alligator-gar.md

 ## Habitat and ecology

-Populations of alligator gar have vanished from much of their historic range as a result of habitat destruction, indiscriminate culling, and unrestricted harvests.
+Populations of alligator gar have vanished from much of their historical range as a result of habitat destruction, indiscriminate culling, and unrestricted harvests.
 Populations are now found primarily in the Southern United States extending into Mexico.
 They can adapt to waters  ranging from freshwater lakes and swamps to brackish marshes, estuaries, and bays along the Gulf of Mexico.

 The alligator gar is the most tolerant gar species of high salinity and occasionally strays into salt water.
 They have been found to congregate in high densities at certain locations for pre-spawn staging (typically April-May), spawning (typically April-June), and during winter (December-February).